All Episodes

 Without a wall, it just doesn't work.

-After listening to the hardship from many federal government workers, as well as those who are contractors and who rely on the federal government employees' uh finances to fund their society.
+Mr. President, after listening to the hardship from many federal government workers, as well as those who are contractors and who rely on the federal government employees' finances to fund their business, are you willing to jeopardize the economy again and also your presidency with people who are fearful of another government shutdown over this wall?

-I've seen it uh last night.
+I've seen it last night.

 I think that's horrible.

-Uh it doesn't get worse, as far as I'm concerned, as far as the people are concerned.
+It doesn't get worse, as far as I'm concerned.

-Uh many of those people wanted me to stay out, but I didn't want to do it because people were getting hurt.
+As far as the people are concerned, many of those people wanted me to stay out, but I didn't want to do it because people were getting hurt.

 People, what I think is the worst sin of all is the fact that we're allowing people to come into this country and sell drugs and human traffic and do all of these horrible things that if we had the simplicity of a well-constructed, beautiful barrier or wall, they wouldn't be able to come into our country.